Ernesto-B/Worldbuilding-Obsidian/Worldbuilding/97 - DLC/Iyresa/Coast of Iyresa.md

 ### Trade and Economics
 * The main industries of the Coast is trading and tourism/traveling, and entertainment.
-* Other industries include: property (especially on [[Cascadea]] and the first [[Hollow]]), mining, and purchases on any mosaic of magic items, alchemy and knowledge, and magic education of Healing.
+* Other industries include: property (especially on [[Cascadea]] and the first [[Hollow]]), mining, and purchases on any mosaic of magic items, runic technology and knowledge.
 * Export ores, and magic tools
-* Port Phyrella: One of the busiest ports in the world, handling everything from massive merchant ships to smaller smuggling vessels.
+* [[Port Phyrella]]: One of the busiest ports in the world, handling everything from massive merchant ships to smaller smuggling vessels.
-* Stonefall's Black Markets: A hub for forbidden goods—stolen relics, counterfeit potions, and illicit substances.
+* [[Stonefall]]'s Black Markets: A hub for forbidden goods—stolen relics, counterfeit potions, and illicit substances.
 * Very few skilled merchants use illusion spells to make their wares more appealing.

 ### Language and Naming
 * Standard Iyresan
-* ==Naming==

 ### Religion
 * [[The Hollow Flame]]